 Battletoads Release Date

-Battletoads is expected to release sometime during 2019 for Xbox One and PC, launching on Game Pass as well.
-Once an official date has been revealed, we’ll confirm it here.
+Although Battletoads’ expected release was sometime during 2019 for Xbox One, PC, and Game Pass, an official release date is yet to be revealed.
+When that happens, we’ll confirm it here.

 Battletoads Gameplay – What Could Be Changed?

-Aside from being a popular meme, the Battletoads games are well known for their at times punishingly hard difficulty, especially the original NES game.
+Aside from being a popular meme, Battletoads games are well known for their punishingly hard difficulty, especially the original NES game.
 With the reboot, Rare and Dlala seem to have struck the perfect balance between challenge and fun.

-Combat still takes place on a three-dimensional 2D plane and sees players controlling one of the three toads as they chain together combos using a variety of punches, kicks and new special abilities that allow the toads to transform parts of their bodies into different weapons such as a laser or jackhammer.
+Combat still takes place on a three-dimensional 2D plane and sees players controlling one of the three toads as they chain combos using a variety of punches, kicks, and new special abilities.
+These allow the toads to transform parts of their bodies into different weapons such as a laser or jackhammer.

-Players are able to jump as well as move/dash left or right in order to dodge obstacles.
-While reportedly just as challenging as the original levels, the reboot plans to add checkpoints to bike levels in order reduce the penalty for failing.
+Players can jump as well as move/dash left or right to dodge obstacles.
+While reportedly just as challenging as the original levels, the reboot plans to add checkpoints to bike levels in order to reduce the penalty for failing.

 The Final Word